JuanCarrasquilla360/academianet-backend-final/README.md

 ## Conclusion

-These endpoints provide a flexible way to access institutions and academic programs stored in their respective DynamoDB tables, allowing for efficient data retrieval based on various criteria.
+These endpoints provide a flexible way to access institutions and academic programs stored in their respective DynamoDB tables, allowing for efficient data retrieval based on various criteria and submitting applications.
 Use the provided examples to integrate this functionality into your application.